ferasaljoudi/LaTeXResume/README.md

 <br>

 <div align="center">
 This project is a professionally formatted resume created using LaTeX in Overleaf.
 LaTeX offers superior formatting capabilities compared to traditional word processors, making it an ideal choice for creating resumes that stand out.
-This project is particularly beneficial for those aiming to pass Automated Tracking Systems (ATS) used by many employers during the hiring process.
+This project is particularly beneficial for those aiming to pass Applicant Tracking Systems (ATS) used by many employers during the hiring process.
 </div>

 <!-- Why Use LaTex -->